|• Welcome||• Past Events||• Membership||• Field Day||• ARES||• Silent Keys|

 Alamance ARC Weekly Net - Sundays at 2030L (8:00 pm) on K4EG 146.670 MHz

-AARC Monthly Meeting on the second Monday of the month, beginning at 1900L (7:30 pm) at The Alamance County Fire Marshal’s Office is located at: 1950 Martin St. Burlington, NC 27217 (see map), Sign up to the K4EG Yahoo!
+AARC Monthly Meeting on the second Monday of the month, beginning at 1900L (7:00 pm) at the club hamshack at 219 East Summit Avenue Burlington, NC 27215 (see map), Sign up to the K4EG Yahoo!
 Group to receive automatic reminders.

-Our social Eatin’ Meetin’ on the fourth Monday of the month, beginning at 1830L (6:30 pm) at the Mex-Am Cafe, 210 N. Main St. in Graham.
+Our social Eatin’ Meetin’ on the fourth Monday of the month, beginning at 1830L (6:30 pm) at the Southbound Sandwich Works, 3328S.
+Church St (Correct Time Plaza), Burlington.
 Sign up to the K4EG Yahoo!
 Group to receive automatic reminders.

 - AARC Members Score in 2013 Virginia QSO Party